List of awards and nominations received by Rachel Weisz

+Rachel Weisz is a British actress known for roles on the stage and screen.
+Over her career she has received several accolades including an Academy Award, a British Academy Film Award, a Golden Globe Award, a Screen Actors Guild Award and a Laurence Olivier Award.

 She has received two Academy Award nominations winning Best Supporting Actress for her role in Fernando Meirelles The Constant Gardener (2005).
 She received her second Academy Award nomination for her performance in the Yorgos Lanthimos period comedy The Favourite (2019).
 Weisz also received a British Academy Film Award for Best Film Actress in a Supporting Role for her role in The Favourite.
-She has received three Golden Globe Award nominations and two Golden Globe Award nominations winning both for The Constant Gardener (2005).
+She has received three Golden Globe Award nominations and two Screen Actors Guild Award nominations winning both for The Constant Gardener (2005).

 For her work in theatre, she received the Laurence Olivier Award for Best Actress in a Play for her leading performance as Blanche Dubois in the revival production of the Tennessee Williams' play A Streetcar Named Desire in 2010.
 Weisz made her Broadway debut in the revival of the Harold Pinter play Betrayal alongside her husband Daniel Craig in 2013.